emilyvansyoc/fungi-gwas/README.md

 1. `get_FAVs.R` loads an RData object of all combined GWAS results (giant!) and gets FAVs at various significance levels
 2. `SNPNexus.R` parses the results from SNP annotation done through SNPNexus web browser
 3. `GTEx.R` fetches FAV-eQTLs using the lookup table from GTEx v10
+4. `phewas.R` parses the PheWEB results from a text file (FAVs were searched in the PheWEB database and top hits pulled by hand - strongly do not recommend but no code-able options) and performs a validation analysis using the ieugwasr R package